-During the six months ended July 26, 2015, we completed the following actions to remediate the material weakness described above:
+During the six months ended July 26, 2015, we implemented controls to remediate the material weakness described above.
+The controls include:

 - providing documentation as to the precision of the scope of review undertaken by the reviewer; - identifying reports and analyses provided to and relied upon by management to support management's conclusions, and implementing controls over the completeness and accuracy of such reports; and - documenting the process for establishing the estimated inventory reserves including setting forth the initial questions asked, any subsequent follow-up questions, answers received and any adjustments or changes following such review.